Laura Zinski, Chief Executive Officer

 While earning her Master of Science degree in Public Policy and Management at Carnegie Mellon University, Laura interned with the Urban Redevelopment Authority of Pittsburgh and Central Northside Neighborhood Council.
 She accepted her first full-time position as Housing Development Specialist at MVI after completing her graduate degree.

 Laura chose to live in the Mon Valley because it’s a great, affordable location where you have access to all the amenities in the region.
 She recently completed the renovation of her 110-year-old house in Braddock.
 She loves gardening and spending time with her husband and her daughter, Veronica.

 “MVI’s collaborative structure makes a way for incredibly dedicated people to work together to support and improve their communities.
 I’m honored to work with so many people with deep integrity and the persistent desire to do right and do well.”

-April Hoover, Controller
+April Hoover, Chief Financial Officer